 And I said, “Well, yeah, that’s what I do.”
-And so they asked me to come back another week and then when I came back the next week, they had to put a big huge clock on the back wall.
+And so, they asked me to come back another week.
+And when I came back the next week, they had put a big, huge clock on the back wall.
 Huge clock.

-PHIL: (Laughs) You know what I think....
+PHIL: Well, you know what I find amazing –

-JOHN: Well I was not dealing with the individual elements of the text, I was giving the concept of what was there, but you’re right.
-I mean, obviously that’s a two-year trek now.
+JOHN: Well, I was not dealing with the individual elements of the text; I was giving the concept of what was there.
+But you’re right – I mean obviously that’s a two-year trek now.

 PHIL: At least.

-PHIL: Yeah, California in those days was a wild place to minister, wasn’t it?
+PHIL: Yeah, California, in those days, was a wild place to minister, wasn’t it?

-PHIL: Now, did you from the very beginning have a commitment to preach verse by verse –
+PHIL: Now, did you, from the very beginning, have a commitment to preach verse by verse –

-JOHN: Absolutely...absolutely.
-From the very start I began with just a couple of messages up in the front and then I just started right in to the gospel of John and I think I started in to 1 and 2 Peter, or 2 Peter, I can’t even remember.
+JOHN: Absolutely, absolutely.
+From the very start I began with just a couple of messages up in the front, and then I just started right into the gospel of John.
+And I think I started into 1 and 2 Peter or 2 Peter; I can’t even remember.
 Yeah, in the morning one book, in the evening one book.
 That’s all I ever intended to do.

-JOHN: Absolutely not because I didn’t know how fast I would go.
-I think I also did not have a realistic expectation of how people would receive it because I didn’t have any track record of doing this.
+JOHN: Absolutely not, because I didn’t know how fast I would go.
+I think I also did not have a realistic expectation of how people would receive it.
+Because I didn’t have any track record of doing this.
 I didn’t know whether I’d drive people out in two weeks.
-I mean, I didn’t know...I knew I could give some messages at a conference that were finely tuned and honed and, you know, you take the same fifteen or twenty messages and travel around with them for three years.
+I mean I didn’t know - I knew I could give some messages at a conference that were finely tuned and honed and, you know, you’d take the same 15 or 20 messages and travel around with them for 3 years.
 But I didn’t know what would be the response.
-I was pretty much shocked as the response began to be manifest that people were just taking this stuff in and inviting friends and so I had no expectations at all, least did I ever expect that I would live long enough to finish the New Testament.
+I was pretty much shocked as the response began to be manifested.
+People were just taking this stuff in and inviting friends.
+So, I had no expectations at all – least did I ever expect that I would live long enough to finish the New Testament.

 JOHN: It took me eight years to do Matthew.
-So everything gets elongated as time goes on.
-So, if the Lord is gracious, I have only Luke to finish and then Mark and will have done the New Testament.
-Which would be great.
+So, everything gets elongated as time goes on.
+So, if the Lord is gracious, I have only Luke to finish and then Mark and I will have done the New Testament, which will be great.

 JOHN: I just knew it was right.
-I don’t know.
-There was nothing that I can put my finger on.
-My Dad had taught through Romans and John, I don’t know the exact number, the exact timing of that.
-But I just knew that was right.
+I don’t know – there was nothing that I can put my finger on.
+My dad had taught through Romans and John.
+I don’t know the exact – don’t remember the exact timing of that, but I just knew that was right.
 I just knew that was right.
-And again I go back to what I said.
-Not because that’s the best way to preach to them, but because that’s the only way that I can learn the New Testament.
-My goal, my initial goal was not to make up sermons that people would like.
-My goal was to comprehend the New Testament.
-I was in awe and still am of the Bible and in particular in awe of the New Testament.
-Not that it’s better, but that it’s the full revelation, it’s the completed revelation, not better than the Old Testament.
+And again I’ll go back to what I said, not because that’s the best way to preach to them, but because that’s the only way that I can learn the New Testament.
+My goal – my initial goal was not to make up sermons that people would like; my goal was to comprehend the New Testament.
+I was in awe, and still am, of the Bible, and particularly in awe of the New Testament, not that it’s better, but that it’s the full revelation; it’s the completed revelation - not better than the Old Testament.

 PHIL: Here’s where your curiosity comes into play.